huyz/chromium-search-sync/README.md

 ### Core Functionality

-- **Cross-platform support**: Works on macOS, Linux, Windows, and Windows/Cygwin
+- **Cross-platform support**: Works on macOS, Linux, and Windows via Cygwin (Cygwin required on Windows)
 - **Profile discovery**: Automatically finds all Brave profiles (Default, Profile 1-N, System Profile)
 - **Search engine listing**: View shortcuts for individual profiles or combined across all profiles
 - **Intelligent syncing**: Copies the most recent version of each shortcut to all profiles